lucasnantonio/design-process/README.md

 ## 2. Research
 ### Backwards research

+Do your research based on the outcomes you need from it.
+Define the decisions your team needs to make, and work backwards to find which methods to use and which questions to ask:

 1. Determine how the research results will be implemented (which helps to define the problem & the decisions you need to make).
 2. To ensure the implementation of the results, determine what the final report should contain and how it should look.
 3. Specify the analyses necessary to “fill in the blanks” in the research report.